notiflix/Notiflix/README.md

     // codes...
   },

-  // extend the init options for this confirm box (v2.5.0 and the next versions) {
+  // extend the init options for this confirm box
+  {
     width: '320px',
     borderRadius: '8px',